MolimoWang/EventManagementSystem/01-requirements/UseCase/Organizer/list_my_venues.md

-# Use Case: View My Venues
+# Use Case: List My Venues

 ## Description
 This use case allows an organizer to view all the venues that the organizer created.